Under the Sun

 I have been doing a lot of pondering lately about why I am here.
 What is the point of it all?
 What is life really about?
 You know, the light-hearted stuff.

 I am in a strange season.
 I have often wondered if what I am experiencing is a mid-life crisis kind of thing.
 I am not sure what a mid-life crisis is supposed to look like, but usually people talk of doing something drastic, to add something new and crazy or different.
 I have had a strong desire to get a new pet lately.
 Weird, I know.
 Thankfully, I am too logically-minded to go get one without seriously considering the weight of that decision and responsibility.
 In other words, we won’t be getting a new pet any time soon.

 I feel way too young to be having a mid-life crisis.
 Aside from the weird desire to get a new pet, I do not feel the need to go buy a new car (although we need one) or a boat or something else crazy.
 I do not feel the need to change careers because, let’s be honest, I never really began a career.
 I am a stay at home mom.
 I had big aspirations when I was younger to do something great, to achieve success in some way that the world would assess as significant.
-Instead, I have chosen to stay home and raise my kids, a decision I often wrestle with but always land fully rooted in knowing that this is what I want it for my kids.
+Instead, I have chosen to stay home and raise my kids (a position the world does not necessarily regard with high esteem), a decision I often wrestle with but always land fully rooted in knowing that this is what I want for my kids.